mslnance/covid-ca/README.md

 Here is a preview of our page: ![picture of the page](./assets/images/covid.png)

-Try it for yourself! https://aaroncenteno.github.io/covid-ca/
+Try it for yourself! https://mslnance.github.io/covid-ca/ (original page https://aaroncenteno.github.io/covid-ca/)